What is a PMI Payment on a New York City Mortgage?

 Lender-paid (LPMI)

-Your lender will front the cash for your mortgage insurance but at a higher mortgage rate.
+Your lender will front the cash for your mortgage insurance but at a higher rate.

 Single premium PMI (SPMI)

-You can skip the monthly payments and instead opt to pay one single fee upfront.
+You can skip the monthly payments and instead pay one fee upfront.

 The one downside to a single premium is that it is non-refundable.